26550 Evergreen Rd.

 The first known organized congregation of the Reformed Presbyterian Church in America was that of Middle Octorara, Lancaster County, Pennsylvania (1738).
 The Reformed Presbytery was constituted in 1774 by ministers sent for that purpose: John Cuthbertson, who came from Scotland in 1752, and Matthew Linn and Alexander Dobbin, who came from Ireland in 1774.
 After its dissolution in 1782 the Reformed Presbytery of the United States of North American was constituted in 1798, in Philadelphia, Pennsylvania.
 The Synod was constituted in 1809.

-The RPCNA currently has 89 congregations (including mission stations) in 3 countries (79 in the United States, located in 23 different states, 5 in Canada, in Ontario and Quebec, and 5 in Japan).
+The RPCNA currently has 92 congregations (including mission stations) in 3 countries (81 in the United States, located in 23 different states, 6 in Canada, in Ontario, Quebec and Alberta, and 5 in Japan).
 The congregations are organized into 7 Presbyteries.
-Our membership is currently around 6,500.
+Our membership is currently around 6,900.
+The RPCNA also recently formed the Reformed Presbyterian Church of South Sudan (cush4christ.org).

 We have fraternal relationships with the following churches around the world: